 The dc loop range is calculated using:

-VBAT1 is used because the maximum loop range is being calculated.
+VBAT1 is used because we are calculating the maximum loop range.
 The loop resistance value where the device automatically switches to VBAT2 is calculated in the Automatic Battery Switch section of this data sheet.

 Battery Feed